Family Heirloom -

 Because I found the blades to be the most fun in Dying Light, I wanted to make emphasize that satisfaction of cutting down a biter with a katana.

-I made the first half of the level an easy/medium difficulty with basic starting weapons and at the halfway point of the level, the player recieves a khopesh — a long, blade that cuts down biters with a single slice.
 On the way back, the player then faces more enemies and more difficult enemies.
 I did this because I want the player to test out their new weapon as well as feel more powerful because they are defeating more difficult enemies with ease.

 Post-Mortem